 Graduates are self-aware and reflective; they are flexible and resilient and have the capacity to accept and give constructive feedback; they act with integrity and take responsibility for their actions.

 Learning & Teaching Activities

 Learning & Teaching Modes

 Supervised clinical sessions, small group teaching, seminars/tutorials, laboratory sessions, self-directed learning, prescribed reading, essays and literature reviews.

-5 practical sessions per week (duration 3 hours)
+4.5 clinical sessions per week (duration 3 hours each)

 Through reading, tutorials, seminars and case discussions students gain knowledge and understanding in the areas of patient examination, assessment and management in prosthodontics, diagnosis, treatment planning and a range of prosthodontic techniques.

 Students also participate in a range of interdisciplinary activities with students from other specialist areas.